An Ebony Tether

 And from the undergrowth, there's not a peep,

-as dusk gathers stray shadows together.
+where Dusk gathers stray shadows together.

-glittering against a backdrop of black.
+twinkling against a vast backdrop of black.

-darkness welcomes a shimmering moon back.
+while darkness welcomes a pitted moon back.

-Shadows shackle silhouettes to the night,
+Shadows, shackle silhouettes to the night.

 Copyright © Emile Pinet | Year Posted 2017